BheezPen/Team_IntelliTech_DATICAN_Competition/README.md

 ScreenerPlus is a Flutter application that utilizes a deep learning model to detect malaria from blood smear images.
 This app allows users to either capture an image using the camera or pick an image from the gallery, process it, and then determine whether the image is positive or negative for malaria.

 ## Background
-ScreenerPlus is developed for the NACOS LASU/DATICAN Undergraduates Coding Competition.
-The focus of this competition is to identify Nigerian youths who will become future leaders in the field of Artificial Intelligence (AI) and Data Science (DS) with special applications in Medicine.

 ## Team
 Our team name is Team IntelliTech.